Pinus virginiana: Taxonomy

 Pinus virginiana is in the family Pinaceae and the order Pinales.
 A molecular phylogeny indicates that the sister taxa to Pinus virginiana are Pinus clausa, Pinus contorta, and Pinus banksiana.
-Pinus banksiana has shorter needles than P. viginiana at 2–3.5 centimeters in length, whereas P. virginiana is 2–8 centimeters in length.
-P. banksiana needles are not twisted, but curved, and has cones that are serotinous and unarmed.
+Pinus banksiana has shorter needles than P. virginiana at 2–3.5 centimeters in length, whereas P. virginiana is 2–8 centimeters in length.
+P. banksiana needles are not twisted, but curved, and have cones that are serotinous and unarmed.
 The leaf sheaths in P. banksiana are less than 2.5 millimeters long.
 In P. virginiana the needles are twisted and straight.
 The cones open at maturity, are not serotinous and the scales on the cones have prominent prickles.
 The sheaths of the P. virginiana are greater than 2.5 millimeters long.
 Pinus clausa has larger needles than the P. virginiana.
 The Pinus clausa has needles that are between 5 and 13 centimeters long, P. virginiana has needles that range between 2 and 8 centimeters long.
 Pinus clausa is also serotinous.
-Lastly, Pinus virginiana and Pinus contorta are distributed differently: Pinus virginiana are found on the eastern side of the United States, whereas Pinus contorta are found on the western side.
+Lastly, Pinus virginiana and Pinus contorta are distributed differently: Pinus virginiana are found on the eastern side of the United States, whereas Pinus contorta is found on the western side.
 A similarity between Pinus virginiana and Pinus contorta is that the needles of both species are twisted.

 Distribution and habitat

-Pinus virginiana inhabit dry forested areas.
+Pinus virginiana inhabits dry forested areas.
 The tree occurs in New York, New Jersey, Pennsylvania, Virginia, West Virginia, Ohio, Illinois, Kentucky, Tennessee, North Carolina, Georgia, Alabama, Mississippi, Indiana, South Carolina, Maryland and Delaware.
 In locations where the P. virginiana lives, rainfall is typically between 890 and 1400 millimeters.
 The average temperatures in the summer are between 21–24 degrees Celsius and in the winter it is around −4 to 4 degrees Celsius.
 Pinus virginiana is poorly adapted to fire, but if the tree is larger they are able to survive.
-Open growth Virginia pines may begin cone production at only 5 years old.
+Open-growth Virginia pines may begin cone production at only 5 years old.
 There have been documented cases of trees as young as 18 months beginning to flower.
 Virginia pine is monecious and some self-pollination is possible, but a significant seed crop requires two trees.
 Cones take two complete growing seasons to develop.
 Pollination takes place 13 months after cone formation begins, and dispersal occurs the following autumn.
 Unlike some other pines, Virginia pine produces cones in all parts of the canopy.